top of page

 Life is simple and hard to keep it that way

-I'm going to ask you 5 questions and we'll see how many of them you answer affirmatively: Do you eat properly?
-Do you know how many ways of breathing there are, what they're for and do you use them?
+I will ask you five questions, and we'll see how many of them you answer affirmatively: Do you eat properly?
+Do you know how many ways of breathing there are, what they're for, and do you use them?
 Do you sleep well?
 Do you exercise more than 25 minutes a day?
 Do you maintain a good attitude during the day?
 If you answered yes to all of these questions, consider yourself lucky.
 It's not easy for most people to answer yes to all of them.

-I'm going to ask you 3 more questions: Do you live within your means?
+I will ask three more questions: Do you live within your means?
 Do you work in what you like to do?
 Have you already identified and are making progress in fulfilling your life purpose?
-What simple questions to ask and yet so difficult to answer.
-These are questions that give meaning to our present and determine what will happen in our future if we continue like this.
+These simple questions are so difficult to answer.
+They give meaning to our present and determine what will happen in our future if we continue like this.

-With the answers you gave to these eight questions, you could make a self-diagnosis or a picture of how simple, or complicated, your life is.
-Having the courage to face reality and make a decision about it is the beginning and from there on, little by little, you can make adjustments.
-In this way, and at a good pace, in two years or less, you can turn any reality you are facing today completely in your favor.
+With your answers to these eight questions, you could make a self-diagnosis or a picture of how simple or complicated your life is.
+Having the courage to face reality and decide about it is the beginning; from then on, you can make adjustments little by little.
+In this way, and at a good pace, in two years or less, you can completely turn any reality you face today in your favor.

-Something very curious about this matter is that no one in the educational system is teaching any of this, and these are key and very important topics for people to live and enjoy their lives, and they are also simple topics.
-I wish that those of us who are over 30 years old today had been taught this instead of universal literature or trigonometry.
+Something inquisitive about this matter is that no one in the educational system is teaching any of this.
+These are critical topics for people to live and enjoy their lives, and are also simple.
+I wish those over 30 years old today had been taught this instead of universal literature or trigonometry.
 I think we would be better prepared for life.
 In particular, universal literature has been of absolutely no use to me.
 I am not taking away its value for humanity, but I am taking away all its value for me.
 And that is even though I enjoy reading a lot.
 Anyway, I am not going to confuse you with that.

-People today from adolescence are suffering from depression, obesity, frustration, lack of self-acceptance, self-esteem, self-worth, self-image.
+People today, from adolescence, are suffering from depression, obesity, frustration, lack of self-acceptance, self-esteem, self-worth, and self-image.
 Why does that happen?
-Because the information that is entering their brains through so many media is not serving much purpose.
-Adults and people entering their golden years or old age come with all kinds of health problems due to the somatization of emotions poorly managed during their life such as anger, bitterness, resentment, lack of forgiveness, pride, arrogance and loneliness.
+Because the information that enters their brains through so many media platforms does not serve a purpose.
+Adults and people entering their golden years or old age come with all kinds of health problems due to the somatization of emotions poorly managed during their life, such as anger, bitterness, resentment, lack of forgiveness, pride, arrogance, and loneliness.

-There is much to improve and the solution is so simple, but all our lives it seems that we like the difficult path.
-I am not the exception, I have learned many simple things the hard way, fortunately I am also learning that I do not like to learn the hard way.
+There is much to improve, and the solution is so simple, but all our lives, it seems that we like the difficult path.
+I am not the exception.
+I have learned many simple things the hard way, and fortunately, I am also learning that I do not like to learn the hard way anymore.

 Comments